Bayt-al-Hikmah/React/Workshop1/Workshop1.md

   );
 }
 ```
 We use a component just like an HTML tag by writing its name inside `< />`.
-If the component accepts arguments which are called props in React, we define them as parameters in the component’s function.
-Then, when using the component, we pass values to it by specifying the prop names as attributes.
+Component can take external data by using props in React, we first add the props paramater to the compononet function.
+Then, inside the function we use them by using `props.argumentName`, the argument name is an attribute we add when we create or use the component,Here example of component that greet users.
 ```jsx
 function Welcome(props) {
   return <h1>Hello, {props.name}!</h1>;